Relativistic slowing down shocks as sources of GRB lag: The microphysics of relativistic flows

 We replace the boundary conditions with a pattern database of the electromagnetic field of pattern cuboids.
 The pattern cuboids surround the central cuboid up to a distance.
 There are no empty spaces inside the system.
 The distance must be large enough to not change results of simulations if it increases.
 If necessary, global electric and magnetic fields that represent the electromagnetic field of plasma outside the distance is added.
 Sizes of pattern cuboids can be different and the results can not depend on the sizes.

-The biggest challenge is creating the pattern database and the efficient use of it.
+The biggest challenge is creating the pattern database (that includes boxes and cuboids) and the efficient use of it.
 Each pattern in the database must have many items of accuracy.
 Let us say, we have 15 items of accuracy and number 0 represents the lowest accuracy.
-Results of simulations must be the same if we apply items numbered from a certain number to number 14.
+Results of simulations must be the same if we apply items numbered from a certain number up to number 14.

 The pattern database changes as simulations bring closer to the dynamic equilibrium target.
 The size of the central cuboid must be large enough to detect statistically independent pieces of it.
 Pattern cuboids will be formed by splitting and merging the central cuboid in order to get different sizes of them.